inhouseprod/tog/_indsupply/warehouse.md

 - Staplers & Staples
 - Warehouse Labels
 <!-- split -->
-Every warehouse is different.
-We have a huge selection of products to help maintain your process organization.
+**Every warehouse is different.** We have a huge selection of products to help maintain your process organization.
 Plus more opportunities for cost containment, and we can help find the best options for your operations.

+## Do you need warehouse equpiment and supplies?
+{% include cta_button.html %}